Free Christian Illustrations

 The Fish

-Just as fish lay many eggs, we hopefully produce many acts of kindness, love, self-control and compassion to be digested and turned to energy by the hungry souls in our community.
-Just like the fish, we are unlikely to see the results of our eggs (spiritual works).
-We will never really know who was led to Christ and salvation through our labour, until we reach Heaven.
-(John 21: 15-17)
+Just as fish lay many eggs, we hopefully produce many acts of grace to be digested and turned to energy by the hungry souls in our community.
+And, just like the fish, we are unlikely to see the results of our eggs (spiritual works).
+We must continue producing good works no matter the lack of gratitude or recognition we receive from the world – we labour unto God, not unto people.
+The truth is: we’ll never really know who was led to Christ and salvation through our graceful actions until we reach Heaven.

 Back to Top ------------------------------------------------------------------------------------------------